-Possible advantages of using more than one accountant
+What are the advantages of using more than one accountant?

 Why might a business owner choose to work with more than one accountancy firm at the same time?
-Here are some of the most common reasons:
+There are lots of reasons, such as needing specialist support in one area of the business, or to keep different businesses separate.

 Tap into specific skillsets where you need them